Healing from Sexual Violence - It Was Never Your Fault

 Summary

 What happened to you was not your fault.
-You are not to blame.
 And recovery is possible.
 Secure your safety, access professional support, and walk the path of recovery at your own pace.
 You are not alone.
+One-stop support centers for sexual violence (#8891 in Japan) offer 24-hour service in some regions; making that first call is the first step.